curtwarfield/duplicacy-guide/docs/index.md

 4. Name of backup job: **photoBackup**.
 This refers to the `<snapshot id>` option.
 5. Name of remote storage: **nachoStorage**.
 This refers to the `-storage-name <name>` option.

-> For me, **sftp://curt@nacho.local/remotePhotos** would be the `<storage url>`.
+> For me, **sftp://curt@nacho.local/remotePhotos** would be the complete `<storage url>`.

 **STEP 1:**

 Initialize the remote storage and repository.
+Run this from the directory you are backing up:
 ~~~
-$ duplicacy init -e -storage-name nachoStorage photoBackup sftp://curt@nacho.local/remotePhotos
+$ duplicacy init -e -storage-name nachoStorage photoBackup sftp://curt@nacho.local/photobackup
 ~~~
 You will see the following prompts:
 ~~~